denkwerk/npm-dw-styleguide/README.md

 - `reducedTemplate`: The filename/relative path to the reduced (single view) template
 - `docNotFoundTemplate`: The template rendered when no documentation file is found
 - `webPath`: The relative path to the styleguide from the web-root
+- `showdownOptions`: The options for the [showdown converter](https://github.com/showdownjs/showdown)

 Also you can pass a callback to the function to get notified asyncronously about the success.